 Take a picture at Art Monster

-Since we lived in Hong Kong for one year and a half before moving to Seoul, this place is not so special.
+This place is not so special since we lived in Hong Kong for one year and a half before moving to Seoul.
 However, if you haven’t been, it is worth going at least for a picture.

 Address: 28-3 Teheran-ro 1-gil, Yeoksam-dong, Gangnam-gu, Seoul, South Korea